ghc-proposals/ghc-proposals/README.rst

 Review criteria
 ---------------
+Here are some characteristics that a good proposal should have.

+* *It should be self-standing*.
+Some proposals accumulate a long and interesting discussion thread, but in ten years' time all that will be gone (except for the most assiduous readers).
+  Before acceptance, therefore, the proposal should be edited to reflect the fruits of that dicussion, so that it can stand alone.

+* *It should be precise*, especially the "Proposed change specification" section.
+Language design is complicated, with lots of interactions.
+It is not enough to offer a few suggestive examples and hope that the reader can infer the rest.
+Vague proposals waste everyone's time; precision is highly valued.

+  We do not insist on a fully formal specification, with a machine-checked proof.
+There is no such baseline to work from, and it would set the bar far too high.
+On the other hand, for proposals involving syntactic changes, it is very reasonable to ask for a BNF for the changes.

+  Ultimately, the necessary degree of precision is a judgement that the committee must make; but authors should try hard to offer precision.

+* *It should offer evidence of utility*.
+Even the strongest proposals carry costs:

+  * For programmers: most proposals make the language just a bit more complicated;
+  * For GHC maintainers:  most proposals make the implementation a bit more complicated;
+  * For future proposers:  most proposals consume syntactic design space add/or add new back-compat burdens, both of which make new proposals harder to fit in.
+  * It is much, much harder subsequently to remove an extension than it is to add it.

+  All these costs constitute a permanent tax on every future programmer, langauge designer, and GHC maintainer.
+  The tax may well be worth it (a language without polymorphism would be simpler but we don't want it), but the case should be made.

+  The case is stronger if lots of people express support by giving a "thumbs-up" in GitHub.
+Even better is the community contributes new examples that illustrate how the proposal will be broadly useful.
+  The committee is often faced with proposals that are reasonable, but where there is a suspicion that no one other than the author cares.
+  Defusing this suspicion, by describing use-cases and inviting support from others, is helpful.

+* *It should be copiously illustrated with examples*, to aid understanding.
+However, these examples should *not* be the specification.

 Below are some criteria that the committee and the supporting GHC community will generally use to evaluate a proposal.
 These criteria